 The Gallerie dell’Accademia museum also hosts temporary exhibitions and organizes guided tours and educational programs for children and schools.
 The building complex of the museum also includes a bookshop.

-Leonardo da Vinci, Vitruvian man, ca, 1490, pen and ink with wash over metalpoint
+Leonardo da Vinci, the Vitruvian man, ca, 1490, pen and ink with wash over metalpoint

 on paper; image courtesy of Gallerie dell’Accademia, Venice